mxmrsn/Tutorials/6DOFNeedleBuild.md

 7. Put a plastic sheath over the exposed sensor wires, ensuring that there is adequate overlap of the sheath onto the Nitinol tube backend (not too much though to make sure that the metal gear Dremel collet can be mounted at the appropriate spot for coupling to the actuation unit).

 8. Soldering the sensor wires into the connector. **TODO: add picture of pinout.** Glue the sensor wires to the SROM chip to strain-relief them, make sure that the sheath is inside of the plastic collet when securing them down.
 The sensor wires should not be in tension or strained - the sheath should provide the mechanical attachment of the Nitinol tube to the plastic connector.
+A good sheath material that we use is Tygon (clear plastic - feels kinda like silicone) tubing.

 9. Programming the SROM.
 Using NDI 6D Architect, upload the .ROM file onto the SROM chip.
 The .ROM files can be obtained through the [NDI Support site](https://support.ndigital.com/s/) - you need to have an account to login to access these resources.